robbycerantola/pinnacola/readme.txt

 ------------

 Work in progress
-Simple game functionality, multiuser (two players only for now).
+Simple game functionality, multiuser (two players only for now, no pairs).
 No rules checking yet.
 Graphic interface incomplete.
 Lot of debug informations